RHEcosystemAppEng/jmeter-kafka-container/README.md

 - Removed Promethues monitoring for JMeter.
 JMeter listener has negative impact on the JMeter performance especially obvious for Kafka client.
 - Instead of Promethues, a summary of Kafka producer performance statistics is printed on the command prompt output.
 This provides sufficient and yet effective Kafka producer performance observation data.
 - Enhancement on Kafka client implementation.
+- Enable schema registry to be utilized in Kafka producer

 ## Supported Parameters